Skip to main content

 That means people seek out comfort foods when they’re already happy, as evidenced by 86-percent of people in a survey cited by the university.
 However, that doesn’t mean people don’t reach for comfort food for (well, comfort) as research subjects who watched a depressing movie ate 38-percent more hot buttery popcorn than subjects that watched a happy movie.

-6. Not What you Eat, but How
+Not What You Eat, But How

 Refinery29.com points to yet another study that shows comfort foods don’t actually have any hard psychological effects that say, prescription drugs would (but keep in mind that comfort food is not addictive.
 Well, maybe chocolate).

 The 2014 study involved participants who ate different types of food (comfort and non-comfort) or no food at all after watching an 18-minute film clip “mashup”.
-After each experiment, the participants competed a survey that suggested the type of food didn’t affect their moods.
+After each experiment, the participants completed a survey that suggested the type of food didn’t affect their moods.
 However, grabbing a chocolate bar when recovering from stress “could give us that slight feeling of control within a world of uncaring chaos,” adds the source.

 Diet and Nutrition News & Advice